 The Portfolio normally distributes its net investment income and net realized capital gains, if any, to its shareholders, which are the insurance company separate accounts that sponsor your variable annuity or variable life insurance contract.
 The tax consequences to you of your investment in the Portfolio depend on the provisions of the annuity or life insurance contract through which you invest.
-For more information on taxes, please refer to the prospectus of the annuity or life insurance contract through which Portfolio shares are offered.
+For more information on taxes, please refer to the prospectus of the annuity or life insurance contract.